Updated January 28, 2019.

 - Due to the cost of land acquisition, the premises for Chili’s Restaurants are normally leased.
 These amounts assume that you will lease the premises for the Restaurant and do not include costs of land acquisition.

-- If land for the Restaurant site is purchased, purchase costs will vary significantly depending on the market in which the Chili’s Restaurant will be located; however, these costs generally range from $500,000 to $1,500,000 based on Chili’s experience in acquiring Restaurant sites nationwide.
+- If land for the Restaurant site is purchased, purchase costs will vary significantly depending on the market in which the Chili’s Restaurant prototype restaurant will be located; however, these costs generally range from $400,000 to $1,500,000 based on Chili’s experience in acquiring restaurant sites nationwide.

 - Land and site preparation costs will vary substantially depending on the lot size, geographic area, and market conditions.
 Costs related to evaluation of the Restaurant site are not included in this estimate.